 For past two years, I sponsored $750 Scholarship in the form of an essay contest related to criminal justice.
 The intent of this bail bond scholarship was my to help to a couple of students, and maybe promote my business at the same time.

-First, from the website, the instructions were simple: write a 1000-1500 word essay about criminal justice in America as it pertains to the Eight Amendment.
+The instructions for this bail bond scholarship were simple: write a 1000-1500 word essay about criminal justice in America as it pertains to the Eight Amendment.
 Specifically,

 - What is bail and why is it important,